 Standards and Industry Guidance Committee (SGI)

 Role: Research, develop and recommend industry standards that serve the best interests of the public and raise the image of the portable sanitation industry.
-Provide guidance on company implementation and on engaging with local lawmakers/decisionmakers to promote adoption of the standards.
-Carry out initiatives related to standards and industry guidance as described in the PSAI’s Strategic and Business Plans and suggest additional initiatives as circumstances evolve.
+Provide guidance on company implementation and on engaging with local lawmakers/decision makers to promote adoption of the standards.
+Carry out initiatives related to standards and industry guidance as described in the PSAI’s strategic and operating plans, and suggest additional initiatives as circumstances evolve.

 Role: Develop and deliver industry-specific training materials, sessions and curricula that support industry members seeking to fulfill the requirements of local jurisdictions for personal continuing education or the attainment/maintenance of professional certification/licensure.
 Investigate and recommend methods of delivering information that maintains high standards but makes training material widely available.
-Carry out initiatives related to training as described in the PSAI’s Strategic and Business Plans and suggest additional initiatives as circumstances evolve.
+Carry out initiatives related to training as described in the PSAI’s strategic and operating plans, and suggest additional initiatives as circumstances evolve.

 Members’ Business and Success Committee (MSI)

-Role: Research, develop and/or adapt materials, tools and business benchmarks to support PSAI Members seeking to grow and strengthen their businesses.
+Role: Research, develop and/or adapt materials, tools and business benchmarks to support PSAI members seeking to grow and strengthen their businesses.
 Investigate and recommend potential affinity programs and partnerships to enhance members’ access to beneficial resources.
-Carry out initiatives related to training as described in the PSAI’s Strategic and Business Plans and suggest additional initiatives as circumstances evolve.
+Carry out initiatives related to training as described in the PSAI’s strategic and operating plans, and suggest additional initiatives as circumstances evolve.

-Role: To develop the business plan and content of PSAI member events and actively support their success.
+Role: Develop the business plan and content of PSAI member events and actively support their success.

 Committees with Elected or Appointed Members

 Role: Organize the work of the Board and take action between Board meetings if necessary.

 Chair: Jennifer Corrigan